smukherj1/expenses-v3/PRD.md

 - **Amount convention:** Expenses are stored as negative amounts and income, credits, refunds, and payments are stored as positive amounts.
 Institution parsers normalize source-specific signs into this model.
 American Express Canada charges are inverted because the export presents charges as positive values.
 - Credit-card payments, bank credits, refunds, and transfers are imported rather than dropped so the database remains a source-of-truth ledger.
 Analytics can later exclude or filter these rows.
 - Duplicate detection: warn when a transaction with the same date + amount + description already exists for that account.
 Uploads requiring duplicate review navigate to a dedicated review page where the user can skip all duplicates, accept all duplicates, or accept/skip duplicate rows individually or in bulk.
 Non-duplicate rows are included by default.
-- Upload history: users can view past uploads and delete an entire upload batch if it was incorrect.

 ### 2. Transaction Search & Filtering